Description

 Using this definition on our asset we see for example:

-• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum DrawDown of -23.5 days of Linear Technology is higher, thus better.
+• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum drop from peak to valley of -23.5 days of Linear Technology is greater, thus better.

 MaxDuration: